omnetpp/omnetpp/doc/src/userguide/ned-editor.rst

 Editing in Source Mode
 ~~~~~~~~~~~~~~~~~~~~~~

-The NED source editor supports all functionality that one can expect from an Eclipse-based text editor, such as syntax
+The NED source editor supports all functionality expected from an Eclipse-based text editor, such as syntax
-highlighting, clipboard cut/copy/paste, unlimited undo/redo, folding, find/replace and incremental search.
+highlighting, clipboard cut/copy/paste, unlimited undo/redo, folding, find/replace, and incremental search.

 The NED source is continually parsed as you type, and errors and warnings are displayed as markers on the editor rulers.
-At times when the NED text is syntactically correct, the editor has full knowledge of "what is what" in the text buffer.
+When the NED text is syntactically correct, the editor has full knowledge of "what is what" in the text buffer.

 .. figure:: pictures/NED-TextEditor.png
    :width: 60%